Message from the President

 Two committees were formed in an effort to make progress on these specific areas: the Professional Development and Networking committee chaired by Sarah Misener, and the Mentoring committee chaired by Liz Rulli.
 These groups put out a call for volunteers and began organizing and working towards programs that would fill the needs identified by the women on campus.

-In July of 2016, Marianne Corr, Linda Costas, and Sarah Misener met with me in my role as current president of the Notre Dame Committee for women to invite me to lead the newly created Employee Resource Group for women.
-I gladly accepted and immediately began work putting together a team of officers to assist in the task of developing bylaws, formalizing our structure, and getting the group up and running.
-In August of 2016 we officially launched THRIVE!
-Inspiring ND Women.
+In July of 2016, Marianne Corr, Linda Costas, and Sarah Misener met with Diana Placzkowski, then-president of the Notre Dame Committee for Women, and invited her to lead the Employee Resource Group for women they had created.
+As the inaugural president, Diana put together a team of officers to assist in the task of developing bylaws, formalizing a structure, and getting the group up and running.
+In August of 2016, THRIVE!
+Inspiring ND Women was officially launched.
+It is now one of the largest and most active Employee Resource Groups at Notre Dame.

 The governing body of Thrive is the board made up of our executive officers and committee chairs as well as a Steering committee representative.